WylieDituri/modmail-web/SETUP_DISCORD_OAUTH.md

 - `POST /api/auth/logout` - Logout user

 ### **Authentication Flow:**
-1. User visits `/login` and clicks "Continue with Discord"
+1. User visits the landing page (`/`) and clicks "Continue with Discord"
 2. Redirected to Discord OAuth authorization
 3. Discord redirects back to `/auth/discord/callback`
 4. User data is saved to Firestore with JWT token